 People assume low-class (poor) people are ‘lazy’ & deserve their lesser treatment because ‘all they have to do is work hard, and then they will experience the privileges of the upper class’.

 It is a self-perpetuating system (high-class continues to receive good treatment, while low-class continues to receive poor treatment).

 More class privilege...

-In societies with male privilege, men are afforded social, economic, and political benefits simply because they are male.
+In societies with male privilege, men get social, economic, and political benefits simply because they are male.

 Male privilege can be affected by other characteristics such as race, ethnicity, sexual orientation and social class.

 EXAMPLES: equal pay, gender roles determined by society (cooking/cleaning/childcare/etc)

 The Privilege of Pay

 Example: men earn about 1/4 more than women do for the same work, regardless of skill or ability.